Link: Apply now for the Chase Sapphire Preferred® Card

-There are so many reasons to get the Chase Sapphire Preferred® Card (review), especially in light of the recent refresh.
+There are so many reasons to get the Chase Sapphire Preferred® Card (review).
 However, there’s often confusion about who is eligible for this card, so I wanted to go over that in this post.

 Chase Sapphire Preferred eligibility requirements

 There are often questions about what it takes to get approved for the Chase Sapphire Preferred, so in this post I wanted to share the four main things to consider before applying for the Chase Sapphire Preferred, to try and figure out if you’re eligible.
 The below considerations are the main reasons you may be denied for the card, so let’s go over each of those.

 What credit score do you need for the Sapphire Preferred?

 There’s not a consistent rule as to what credit score you need to be approved for the Chase Sapphire Preferred, as credit score is one of only many considerations when being approved for a card.
 In general, I’d recommend having a credit score in the “good” to “excellent” category if you’re going to apply for this card.

 Personally, I probably wouldn’t apply if my credit score were under 700, and ideally, I’d hope to have a credit score of 740 or higher.
 That being said, people with scores lower than that have been approved, and conversely, people with scores higher than that have been rejected.
 There are lots of factors that go into approval — your income, your credit history, how much credit Chase has already extended you, etc.